martinjakubik/electron-div-spacing/README.md

-Experiment to compare renderind of div spacing between Chrome 96 and Electron 15.
+Experiment to compare rendering of div spacing between Chrome 96 and Electron 15.

 ![difference in div spacing between Chrome 96 and Electron 15](div-spacing.png)